Alvin and the Chipmunks (film): Visual effects and animation

 Real-life chipmunks were studied and integrated into Ross Bagdasarian Sr.'s characters.

-The Chipmunks were animated by visual effects company Rhythm & Hues Studios, who previously animated creatures for projects such as Babe (1995), Mouse Hunt (1997), Scooby-Doo (2002), The Cat in the Hat (2003), and The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005), the lattermost of which garnered Rhythm & Hues an Academy Award.
+The Chipmunks were animated by visual effects company Rhythm & Hues Studios, who previously animated creatures for projects such as Hocus Pocus (1993), Babe (1995), Stuart Little (1999), Cats & Dogs (2001), Scooby-Doo (2002), Dr. Seuss' The Cat in the Hat (2003), Garfield: The Movie (2004), and The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005), the latter of which garnered Rhythm & Hues an Academy Award.
 As with past projects, Rhythm & Hues used its own software for animating Alvin and the Chipmunks.
 Programs Voodoo and Icy were used for placing the CGI into live-action shots, with Autodesk programs like Flame and Maya used as well.

 According to Bagdasarian Jr., getting the look of the chipmunks suited for a live-action setting while maintaining the essence of the cartoon designs was challenging, and it took until September 2006 for the artists to get it right.
 Hill instructed the artists to make the chipmunks look realistic, but not entirely like chipmunks.
 In addition to observing real chipmunks offered by Universal Studios Inc., Rhythm & Hues studied all versions of the chipmunk characters from past Alvin media for conceiving, fur-texturing, and animating designs for the film.
 Human dancers were referenced for animating the dance movements of the chipmunks, and YouTube videos of famous guitarists playing the guitar influenced how Alvin's guitar-playing was animated.
 High-dynamic-range images of sets were also used for lighting the chipmunks to fit the live-action shots.
 The most difficult part of integrating the chipmunks in the shots was match moving for instances when they climb on Seville's head.
 For scenes where the chipmunks interacted with props, some were live-action props while others, such as a paper airplane, were produced and animated.